Skip to Content

 The Sunken Garden was my favorite stop in Butchart Gardens.

 It was absolutely stunning!
-It had everything from water features to beautiful flowers to views from various vantage points.
+There was everything from water features to beautiful flowers to views from various vantage points.

 Then, walk around Ross Fountain and the Bog Garden.